JauntyJJS/jaunty-blogdown/content/blog/2022-06-23-UseR-2022-1/index.md

 ---
 title: "Learning Journey and Reflections on useR!
 2022 Conference Part 1"
 subtitle: ""
-excerpt: "This narrative is a write up on my learning journey in the useR!
+excerpt: "This narrative is a write up on Day 1 and Day 2 of my learning journey in the useR!
 2022 Conference."
 date: 2022-06-23
 author: "Jeremy Selva"
 draft: false